-Every Sunday in Plaza Dorrego, the fair of San Telmo is held, with a lot of stalls selling from typical souvenirs to paintings and antiques.
+Every Sunday in Plaza Dorrego, the fair of San Telmo is held, with many stalls selling from typical souvenirs to paintings and antiques.

-There are also street performances and you can enjoy free tango shows.
+There are also street performances, and you can enjoy free tango shows.
 And you can’t leave San Telmo without taking a picture with Mafalda and company.

 El Caminito de Buenos Aires

-Here, you can take a walk in the area, see a tango show with dinner (paying) I was in Madero Tango a few years ago and it is very good.
+Here, you can take a walk in the area and see a tango show with dinner (paying) I was in Madero Tango a few years ago, and it was excellent.
 Visit the Sarmiento Fragata at Dique III.

 Central and Congress Zone

-In the microcenter, you can walk down Florida Street, this is where I exchange currency when I go to Argentina.
-Visit the Pacific Galleries.
-And to finish the visit of this area you can go to Plaza de Mayo and Casa Rosada, the Cabildo and the Cathedral.
+Visit Pacific Galleries.
+And to finish the visit to this area, you can go to Plaza de Mayo and Casa Rosada, the Cabildo, and the Cathedral.
 And you can end the day at Café Tortoni, a classic of the Capital.

 Ateneo Grand Splendid

 The Ateneo was an elegant theatre, now converted into a bookstore.
-When you enter you run out of words, as it retains that style of the early twentieth century, where previously there were boxes and armchairs now there are books and where the stage was now there is an elegant café.
+When you enter, you run out of words as it retains that style of the early twentieth century, where there were boxes, armchairs, and books, and where the stage is now, there is an elegant café.

-In Serrano Square you will find a lot of places that in the morning are clothing shops and in the afternoon they become places of drinks.
-And it also has a very lively fair in the afternoon from Wednesday to Sunday.
+In Serrano Square, you will find many places that, in the morning, are clothing shops, and in the afternoon, they become places for drinks.
+And it also has a lively afternoon fair from Wednesday to Sunday.

 El Tigre, on the outskirts of Buenos Aires

 Tigre is another of my favorite places in Buenos Aires.
-It is a green area, full of canals and rivers that you can navigate.
-It is perfect to disconnect from the rhythm of the Capital and make a family excursion.
+It is a green area full of canals and rivers that you can navigate.
+It is perfect for disconnecting from the rhythm of the Capital and making a family excursion.

 - Visit the Iguazu Falls